5gucl-idrbt/config-server/README.md

 # config-server
-Config server urls for the vnc banking application
+Config server urls for the vnc banking android application